Mark-Odebrecht/PDF_Extract/README.md

 # PDF_Extract

-Automatizes pdf extraction from an original pdf document based on an Excel sheet, outputting separate pdf files for each found value.
+Automatization of pdf extraction from an original pdf document based on an Excel sheet, outputting separate pdf files for each found value.

 ### User story